BONZZ'S GUIDE TO TRADE SKILLS

 Recipe Links: Brews

-This is your ability to combine ingredients and brew them into a new liquid -- usually alcoholic in nature and/or a "temper."
+This is your ability to combine ingredients and brew them into a new liquid (drinks, alcoholic beverages, tempers).

-Like food items, higher levels in this skill will allow you to create liquid drinks that can enhance your stats.
-Some can affect your stats just by having them on hand, so long as they are the first drink in your first bag (and you don't consume them).
+Like food items, higher levels in this skill will allow you to create drinks that can enhance your stats, so long as they are the first drink in your first bag (and you don't consume them).

 Alcoholic drinks will increase your Stamina and Strength to a point.
 However -- at the same time -- they also lower everything else.

-It is rumoured that alcohol also helps you regenerate faster and even run faster.
-Combined with moderation and a good Alcohol Tolerance skill -- drinking can actually be a benefit.
+Alcohol can help you regenerate faster and even run faster.
+Thus, combined with moderation and a good Alcohol Tolerance skill -- drinking can actually be a benefit.

 Example -- the strength and stamina enhancement can help you become unencumbered and thus be able to run faster.
 The stamina can help you jump more to hop ahead of a mob chasing you (not to mention the hit point boost).